-Mr. Continetti, an associate editor at The Weekly Standard, in his article titled, "The Happiness of Pursuit" notes that Dr. Brooks thinks 30% of the American public believes "...free enterprise is unfair and the government ought to do more to ensure equal outcomes" and wealth redistribution is a justifiable anecdote.
-Is this the "optimism" Stewart spoke of on his show?
+Mr. Continetti, an associate editor at The Weekly Standard in his article titled, "The Happiness of Pursuit", notes that Dr. Brooks thinks 30% of the American public believes "...free enterprise is unfair and the government ought to do more to ensure equal outcomes" and that wealth redistribution is a justifiable anecdote.
+Is this part of the "optimism" Mr. Stewart spoke of on his TV show?

-Continetti notes that common reactions from conservatives are "redistribution is inefficient, or unfair to those from whom the money is taken, or a recipe for unlimited government" but that Brooks has additional reasoning.
+Continetti notes that conservatives believe "redistribution is inefficient, or unfair to those from whom the money is taken, or a recipe for unlimited government" but he points out that Arthur Brooks has additional reasoning.

-What troubles me, is that 30% believe wealth re-distribution is justified.
-More importantly, they do not realize (or care) that continuing down this slope could have apocalyptic repercussions.
-Perhaps despair is the parent of socialism.
+What troubles me most, is that according to Brooks, 30% of Americans believe that wealth re-distribution is justified.
+Apparently, the 30% does not realize (or care) that continuing down this slope could have apocalyptic repercussions for our current way of life that enabled America to flourish in the first place.
+Perhaps despair is the parent of all Socialist states.